Skip to Content

 Charlotte County Child Custody Attorney

-Our firm is devoted to family law, including divorce, custody, and support.
+Our firm is devoted entirely to family law, including divorce, custody, and support.
 We know that every parenting plan is more than a set of court orders.
-It is the framework that shapes your child’s school weeks, holidays, and everyday routines.
+It’s the framework that shapes your child’s school weeks, holidays, and everyday routines.
 Our team takes time to learn what matters most to you and your children, then works to guide you through the legal process with clarity and compassion.

-To speak with our experienced Charlotte County child custody lawyers, call us at (239) 319-4441 or contact us online today.
+To speak with our Charlotte County child custody lawyers, call us at (239) 319-4441 or contact us online today.

-Why Parents Turn To Our Team For Custody Matters
+Why Parents Turn to Our Team for Custody Matters

-When you are choosing someone to help you through a custody dispute, you are not just looking for legal knowledge.
-You are looking for a calm, steady team that will listen, explain your options clearly, and stay focused on what is best for your children.
-At Family First Legal Group, our entire practice is built around family law, which allows us to stay immersed in Florida custody rules, parenting plans, and support issues every day.
+When you’re choosing someone to help you through a custody dispute, you’re not just looking for legal knowledge.
+You’re looking for a calm, steady team that can listen, explain your options clearly, and stay focused on what is best for your children.
+Because our entire practice is built around family law, we stay immersed in Florida custody rules, parenting plans, and support issues every day.
+We’re not divided across unrelated areas.

 How Child Custody Works Under Florida Law

-Florida Terms For Custody & Parenting Time
+Florida Terms for Custody & Parenting Time

-The Best Interests Of The Child Standard
+The Best Interests of the Child Standard

 Factors That Can Influence Your Parenting Plan

-Day-To-Day Parenting & Stability
+Day-to-Day Parenting & Stability

 Safety Concerns & Difficult Issues

-What To Do If Your Case Involves Charlotte County
+What to Do If Your Case Involves Charlotte County

 Understanding Jurisdiction & Procedure

-Practical First Steps For Parents
+Practical First Steps for Parents

-Parents who search for a child custody attorney Charlotte County often do so because they feel pulled in many directions at once.
-We encourage you not to make major decisions about your children or sign permanent agreements without understanding the long term impact.
-Meeting with our team gives you an opportunity to walk through how Florida law and the connection to this area may apply in your circumstances, before you commit to a path that might be hard to change later.
+Keeping school records, report cards, teacher notes, and medical information organized demonstrates ongoing parental involvement.
+We encourage you not to make major decisions about your children, sign permanent agreements, or relocate without first understanding the long-term impact.
+A conversation with our team gives you an opportunity to understand how Florida law and your connection to this area may apply before you commit to a path that’s difficult to reverse.

-How Our Team Supports You Through A Custody Case
+How Our Team Supports You Through a Custody Case

-What To Expect When You Work With Us
+What to Expect When You Work With Us

-Our Approach To Conflict & Resolution
+Our Approach to Conflict & Resolution

-Modifying An Existing Custody Order Or Parenting Plan
+Modifying an Existing Custody Order or Parenting Plan

-When A Modification May Be Appropriate
+When a Modification May Be Appropriate

-Updating Plans To Reflect Children’s Needs
+Updating Plans to Reflect Children’s Needs

-To speak with our experienced Charlotte County child custody lawyers, call us at (239) 319-4441 or contact us online today.
+To speak with our Charlotte County child custody lawyers, call us at (239) 319-4441 or contact us online today.

 Frequently Asked Questions